Tropical trigonal curves: Introduction

-Notice that we can think of the statement of Theorem \ref{th:main} as a tropical analogous of the description of a stable trigonal curve in $\overline T_g\subset \overline{M}_g$.
-Indeed, in Harris-Mumford theory of admissible covers, it is allowed to modify the original curve by adding rational tails (see \cite{HM82}): the tropical modifications we perform can be interpreted as tropical analogous of those modifications.
+Notice that we can think of the statement of Theorem~\ref{th:main} as a tropical analog of the description of the stable trigonal locus $\overline T_g\subset \overline{M}_g$.
+Indeed, in Harris-Mumford's theory of admissible covers, it is allowed to modify the original curve by adding rational tails (see~\cite{HM82}): the tropical modifications we perform can be interpreted as tropical analogs of those modifications.